stevendodd/rotctlpy/README.md

 * Can be used with tools such as [GPredict](http://gpredict.oz9aec.net/)
 * TV rotators like the [Sharman AR 600](https://moonrakeronline.com/sharman-ar-600-vhf-uhf-antenna-rotator)
 * Threshold for rotation should be set to > 15 degrees
-* ToDo: Script to interface with IRC such as [Flirc USB](https://flirc.com/more/flirc-usb)
+* Script sendir.sh to interface with IRC such as [Flirc USB](https://flirc.com/more/flirc-usb)

 <img src="./RotatorConfig.png" width=400>
 <p>